Yanchep

 The level of cultural diversity witnessed in Yanchep was found to be above average when compared nationally for a number of language and cultural background related metrics

-Yanchep, as per the findings, exhibits greater cultural diversity than most local markets, with 9.1% of its residents speaking a language other than English at home and 39.8% born overseas.
-Christianity is the predominant religion in Yanchep, comprising 40.2% of the population.
-Notably, Judaism is overrepresented in Yanchep, making up 0.1% compared to the regional average of 0.3%.
+Yanchep, surveyed in June 2016, showed higher cultural diversity than most local markets, with 9.1% speaking a language other than English at home and 39.8% born overseas.
+Christianity was the predominant religion, comprising 40.2%.
+Judaism's representation was notably higher at 0.1%, compared to Greater Perth's 0.3%.

 Frequently Asked Questions - Diversity